beeware/toga/docs/reference/style/pack.rst

 =====================
-The Flow Style Engine
+The Pack Style Engine
 =====================

-Toga's default style engine, **Flow**, is a layout algorithm based around the idea of stacking boxes inside boxes.
+Toga's default style engine, **Pack**, is a layout algorithm based around the idea of packing boxes inside boxes.
 Each box specifies a direction for it's children, and each child specifies how it will consume the available space - either as a specific width, or as a proportion of the available width.
 Other properties exist to control color, text alignment and so on.

-It is simliar to the CSS Flexbox algorithm; but dramatically simplified, as there is no allowance for overflowing boxes.
+It is simliar in some ways to the CSS Flexbox algorithm; but dramatically simplified, as there is no allowance for overflowing boxes.

-Flow style properties
+Pack style properties
 ~~~~~~~~~~~~~~~~~~~~~

 ``display``
 -----------

-**Values:** ``flow`` | ``none``
+**Values:** ``pack`` | ``none``

-**Initial value:** ``flow``
+**Initial value:** ``pack``

 Used to define the how to display the element.
-A value of ``flow`` will apply the flow layout algorithm to this node and it's descendents.
-A value of ``none`` removes the element from the layout entirely.
-Space will be allocated for the element as if it were there, but the element itself will not be visible.
+A value of ``pack`` will apply
+the pack layout algorithm to this node and it's descendents.
+A value of
+``none`` removes the element from the layout entirely.
+Space will be allocated
+for the element as if it were there, but the element itself will not be
+visible.

 ``visibility``
 --------------